Updated: May 15

-A simple “I love you” gives us courage and strength as easily as it terrifies and brings us to our knees.
+Hearing it can give us courage and strength as easily as it can bring us to our knees.

-But at least one powerful person never said, “I love you.”
+But at least one very powerful and influential person never said, “I love you.”

 Which is weird because love is kind of his thing.